 As required by law, the LECOM Police and Security reports crimes occurring on campus or non-campus buildings or property to the federal and state governments.
-In accordance with the Clery Act, the LECOM Police and Security is designated as the Campus Security Authority to receive reports of crimes at the Erie, PA and Bradenton, FL campuses.
-The Seton Hill University Police Department is designated as the Campus Security Authority to receive reports of crimes at the LECOM at Seton Hill location in Greensburg, PA.
-Security at LECOM at Elmira is designated as the Campus Security Authority to receive reports of crimes at Elmira campus.
+In accordance with the Jeanne Clery Campus Safety Act, the LECOM Police and Security are designated as the Campus Security Authority to receive reports of crimes at the Erie, PA and Bradenton, FL campuses.
+The Seton Hill University Police Department is designated as the Campus Security Authority to receive reports of crimes at the LECOM at the Campus Security Authority to receive reports of crimes at the Campus Security at LECOM at Elmira is designated as the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at Elmira is designated as the Campus Security Authority to receive reports of crimes at Elmira campus.

-Orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a court should be provided to the LECOM Police and Security Offices or Seton Hill University Police Department, or Elmira College campus security as well as to LECOM administration.
+Orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a court should be provided to the LECOM Police and Security Offices, Seton Hill University Police Department, or Elmira College campus security as well as to the LECOM administration.